Frequently Asked Questions

 Does Vanderbilt host an Institute-wide celebration event for graduates and their families?

 Yes.
 Vanderbilt actually hosts two celebratory events!
 The first is The Party which kicks off Commencement week on Wednesday.
 Tickets are required for all guests over the age of 12.
-Students may attend free of charge by showing their Vanderbilt ID.
-The second is Strawberries and Champagne, an annual event hosted by the Chancellor immediately following the conclusion of the main commencement ceremony on Friday.
+Students may attend free of charge by claiming their complimentary ticket here.
+The second is Strawberries and Champagne, an annual event hosted by the Chancellor for all undergraduates and their guests immediately following the conclusion of the main commencement ceremony on Friday.
 Admission is free.
+The Graduate and Professional Schools have their own receptions following their individual ceremonies.

 Who is the commencement speaker?